Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

 - Just really dislike string floss and are never going to use it!

-If you’re serious about good oral hygiene, you could use string floss to loosen any food particles and then rinse your teeth with an electric flosser.
+If you’re serious about good oral hygiene, you could use string floss first to loosen any food particles and then rinse your teeth with an electric flosser.
 But if you can’t use string floss for whatever reason (or just don’t want to), a water flosser is definitely better than not flossing at all!

 |Traditional string floss||Electric flosser|